natcap/invest/readme.md

 `set INVEST=C:\\Users\\dmf\\Miniconda3\\envs\\invest-py36\\Scripts\\invest.exe && npx jest -u investjob.test.js`

 To run snippets of code outside the electron runtime, but with the same ECMAscript features and babel configurations, use `node -r @babel/register script.js`.
 This is useful for development of isolated modules.

+## Visualization components
+Visualization components (i.e. folders in `src/components/Visualization`) should be named with the same model name used in the `invest run <model>` command so that these components can be impored dynamically and lazily.